Click Here To View Our New Lens On Squidoo!

 The FAFSA is the key to unlocking federal financial aid dollars, several billion dollars in new federal aid in 2005-2006 alone.
 The FAFSA program is managed by the United States Department of Education, or the Dept. of Ed.
 The FAFSA is used by the Dept of Ed to determine whether a student, based on the family’s income, is eligible for federal grants or federal loans.
 In addition to being used by the Federal government, most states and many institutions also use the data collected on the FAFSA to determine eligibility for their own grant, loan, and scholarship programs as well.

-http://www.fafsa.ed.gov.
+The FAFSA is a long document that is now completed, almost entirely online at http://www.fafsa.ed.gov.
 While paper copies are still available, the online FAFSA is your best option for several reasons.
 First of all, the online FAFSA allows for the fastest and easiest processing of your information.
 When you complete the FAFSA online you’ll have many opportunities to review your work to make sure it is accurate.
 If you use the paper document, you have to make sure it’s right, mail it in to the Dept of Ed, someone hand enters it into a computer, and then you have to wait until your Student Air Report, or SAR, is returned to check for any errors.
 With the online FAFSA you receive the SAR electronically within one to five days, about half the time it takes with the mailed FAFSA.
 And if you complete online and find an error in the SAR, you can quickly and easily correct it online as well.

 In addition to the online FAFSA being more efficient up front, using this also makes the process of completing the renewal FAFSA each year easier as well.
 Each time you create a renewal FAFSA any information that you entered in previous years is moved forward for you onto the new document and you only have to verify and correct, no entering your name, address, phone number, employer, and more every time you fill out the document.
-In addition, if you or your child are using the MyFSA website (
+In addition, if you or your child are using the MyFSA website (http://www.FederalStudentAid.ed.gov) to streamline the college search and planning process then information entered on this site is also carried over to the online FAFSA.

 One of the least understood aspects of the FAFSA is why it is important to fill it out even if you are sure you will not qualify for grants or loans.
 There are really two key reasons that you should fill out the FAFSA before starting college (and a renewal FAFSA each year that you are pursuing an education).
 The first is that a year is a long time and in that year many things can happen such as the loss of job, serious illness, or even death.
 In these cases, income levels may change and may change the student’s ability to qualify for grant or loan dollars.
 However, if an original FAFSA was not filled out, then when the student attempts to receive assistance based on this new financial status there may be less money available because the change in status will not be evident.
 Put a bit more simply, if you can demonstrate that you’ve had a significant loss of income due to loss of job, illness or death more money may be available to you.
 Therefore, it is important to file a FAFSA (and a renewal FAFSA each year after that).